mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Grand-Force Everything that can be mustered 50,000 or more Lord Captain Corps or higher formation

-The K’kree Charge
+The K'kree Charge
 The terror inspired by a warring band at the charge is not to be underestimated.
 Up to 50
-K’kree warriors screaming traditional slaying- cries, the ground shaking with the thunder of their hooves, lance points levelled and lasers flashing would be terrifying enough but among
+K'kree warriors screaming traditional slaying- cries, the ground shaking with the thunder of their hooves, lance points levelled and lasers flashing would be terrifying enough but among